Mosque shootings: Dozens dead in New Zealand, one man charged

 One man was arrested and charged with murder in what appeared to be a carefully planned racist attack.
 Police also defused explosive devices in a car.

-Two other people were being held in custody.
+Two other armed suspects were being held in custody.
 Police said they were trying to determine how they might be involved.

 "It is clearthat this can now only be describedas a terrorist attack," Ardern said.

+In addition to the dead, health officials said 48 people were being treated at Christchurch Hospital for gunshot wounds.
+Injuries ranged from minor to critical.

 Police took three men and a woman into custody after the shootings, which shocked people across the nation of 5 million people.
-One person was later released.
+Police later said one of the arrests didn't relate to the shootings.

 While there was no reason to believe there were any more suspects, Ardern said the national security threat level was being raised from low to high, the second-highest level.